-On the hardware hub side, the Wink 2 and Samsung SmartThings do a great job of not only throwing all your Z-Wave devices together, they are also Zigbee compatible, so can offer some cross-platform automation options too.
+On the hardware hub side, the Wink 2 and Samsung SmartThings do a great job of not only throwing all your Z-Wave devices together, but they are also Zigbee compatible, so can offer some cross-platform automation options too.

 For specific Z-Wave hubs, check out the Aeon Labs Aeotec Z-Wave Z-Stick β which simply plugs into your PC's USB port β or the VERA Edge.

-Because of the open nature of Z-Wave many of the brands with Z-Wave kit have great apps that not only control their own native devices, but also third-party Z-Wave tech.
-Check out the big names such as Wink, Samsung, Insteon and Honeywell but also consider openHAB, Home Assistant Copmanion and Imperihome.
+Because of the open nature of Z-Wave, many of the brands with Z-Wave kit have great apps that not only control their own native devices, but also third-party Z-Wave tech.
+Check out the big names such as Wink, Samsung, Insteon and Abode, but also consider openHAB, Homey, Home Assistant Companion and Imperihome.